Fleli/TDT4100-Prosjekt/src/main/java/Project/VirtualMachine/InstructionSet.md

-38      NEWLINE                                 Delegates to console, runs ConsoleInstance.newLine() 39      HEAPOFFSET                              Write top of stack (popped) to next top (peeked) plus offset (operand) -> Operand:     int offset (Added to the peeked heap location at top of stack after value to write is popped)
+38      NEWLINE                                 Delegates to console, runs ConsoleInstance.newLine() 39      HEAPOFFSET                              Write top of stack (popped) to next top (peeked) plus offset (operand) -> Operand:     int offset (Added to the peeked heap location at top of stack after value to write is popped) 40      DEALLOC                                 Fetch pointer from stack (pop), notify heap of deallocation of this

 NOTE to 3, 4:   These will not cover all function call functionality, as return addresses must be pushed & popped like normal variables upon call & return.